Brewers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- When it comes to the over/under, the Brewers and their foes are 5-5-0 in their previous 10 contests.
+- The Brewers have played as the underdog in five of their past 10 games and have gone 1-4 in those contests.

+- In their previous 10 games with a total, the Brewers and their opponents have combined to exceed the over/under on four occasions.

-- The Brewers' previous 10 contests have not had a spread posted by oddsmakers.
+- The Brewers' previous 10 matchups have not had a runline posted by bookmakers.
+In three consecutive games, Milwaukee and its opponent have finished below the over/under, with the average total set by oddsmakers being eight runs.

 Brewers Betting Records & Stats

-- The Brewers have been underdogs in 17 games this season and have come away with the win nine times (52.9%) in those contests.
+- The Brewers have come away with nine wins in the 18 contests they have been listed as the underdogs in this season.

-- Milwaukee has not been a bigger underdog this season than the +225 moneyline set for this game.
+- Milwaukee has played as an underdog of +170 or more once this season and lost that game.

-- The moneyline set for this matchup implies the Brewers have a 30.8% chance of walking away with the win.
+- Oddsmakers have implied with the moneyline set for this matchup that the Brewers have a 37% chance of pulling out a win.

-- Milwaukee's games have gone over the total in 19 of its 43 chances.
+- Games involving Milwaukee have gone over the total set by sportsbooks in 19 of 44 chances this season.

 - The Brewers have yet play a game with a spread this season.